NRB-Solutions-Limited/Nagad-PGW-laravel/README.md

-# Laravel package for Firebase Notification
+# Laravel package for Nagad Payment Gateway
-Laravel Package to send push notifications to Android and IOS devices
+Nagad is a payment gateway service provided by the Bangladesh Post Office.
+It enables merchants to accept online payments from customers in a secure and convenient manner.
+Nagad offers a range of features, including the ability to receive payments 24/7, real-time payment tracking, and support for multiple payment methods such as mobile banking .
+With Nagad, merchants can easily manage their online transactions and grow their business.